lianglee/OhYesChat/README.md

 * Automatic open a new windows on one end if message recieve;

-Tested on Chrome and work fine, there is little css problem on firefox and safari if anyone knows the fix he/she is welcome to send us a fix on Github.
+If anyone found bugs and knows the fix he/she is welcome to send us a fix on Github.

 If you like this plugin do what ever you want lol and if you don't like it please don't use it! ^_^